Race Website

 Overview

-The Wednesday track workouts will cycle through three separate sub-target-race distance paces and one target race distance pace workouts.
-In the cycle, one day’s workout will be intervals at mile race pace, one day at 3k race pace, one day at 800 race pace, and one day at 5k or 10k pace.
+The Tuesday track workouts will cycle through four training pace zone workouts.
+In the cycle, one day’s workout will be intervals at anaerobic race pace (mile race pace), one day at VO2Max pace (5k race pace), one day at critical velocity pace (aerobic capacity - 10k race pace) and one day at lactate threshold pace.
 The pace for the intervals will be based on your current VO2Max ability (or goal race pace).
 The second time through the cycle, the pace will be dropped to match the improvement in your fitness.

 Session Organization

 Practices will start with an explanation of the workouts and its goals.
 Then, to prepare for running fast, we will do a warm-up run followed by warm-up drills.
 After the warm-up we will break into pace groups.
 The pace groups will be organized according to VO2Max paces.
 After the workout we will always do a cool-down run and some stretching (if time).
-The number of intervals will always be given in a range, the Fast Track II runners (those runner fewer miles per week) can do the shorter end of the range, and the Fast Track III runners can do the high end of the range.
+The number of intervals will always be given in a range such that those runners with fewer miles under the belts can do the shorter end of the range, and the more experienced runners can do the high end of the range.

 Tentative Workout Schedule